 Urinary incontinence, or the loss of the ability to control urination, is common in men who have had surgery or radiation for prostate cancer.
 You should prepare for this possibility and understand that, for a while, at least, urinary incontinence may complicate your life.

 There are different types of urinary incontinence and differing degrees of severity.
-Some men dribble urine, whereas others will experience a total leakage.
+Some men may dribble urine, whereas others may experience a total leakage.
 Loss of urine with a cough, sneeze or laugh is called stress incontinence and is the most common type of urine leakage men experience after prostate surgery.
-On the other hand, the need to frequently urinate with episodes of leakage is the type seen most often after radiation treatment.
+On the other hand, the need to frequently urinate with episodes of leakage, called urge incontinence, is the type seen most often after radiation treatment.
 Doctors continue to improve treatments for prostate cancer to reduce post-surgery and post-radiation incontinence.

 Why Do Prostate Cancer Treatments Cause Urinary Incontinence?